-As the case study in Module 1 (M1-p2) illustrates an important role for industry representation is ensuring industry members' needs and interests are recognised in fisheries management, regulation and policy.
+An important role for industry representation is ensuring industry members' needs and interests are recognised in fisheries management, regulation and policy.
 Governments, as regulators, are amongst the most important decision makers whose actions will impact directly and significantly on the industry.

-"Government" includes the three tiers of local, state and federal and includes appointed officers responsible for fisheries regulation and management (policy) and the political realm comprising of elected members of parliament, i.e. Ministers and their advisors.
+"Government" includes the three tiers of Local, State and Federal and includes appointed officers responsible for fisheries regulation and management (policy) and the political realm comprising of elected members of parliament, which includes Ministers.

-In Australia, the main government departments that associations deal with are:
+In Australia, the main government departments that industry associations deal with are:

-- State based departments (the regulator) e.g. - the names of state government departments do change periodically so always check you use the correct name! - Commonwealth departments (the regulator) e.g. - o Department of Agriculture Fisheries and Forestry - o Australian Fisheries Management Authority - Department of Sustainability, Environment, Water, Population and Communities
+- State based departments (the regulator) e.g. - South Australia Department of Primary Industry and Regions - o Queensland Department of Primary Industry and Fisheries - Tasmanian Department of Primary Industries, Parks, Water and Environment - Commonwealth departments (the regulator)e.g. - Department of Agriculture Fisheries and Forestry - o Australian Fisheries Management Authority - Department of Sustainability, Environment, Water, Population and Communities

-As noted in Section 2.2, for the Australian fishing industry, advice to government and Ministers is often formally channeled through expertise based advisory committees or groups (e.g. MACs, FACs, MAGs, FAGs, etc).
+As noted above, for the Australian fishing industry, advice to government and Ministers is often formally channelled through expertise based advisory committees or groups (e.g. MACs, FACs, MAGs, FAGs, etc).